14 Longyearbyen Facts: Surprising Stories From Svalbard

-Longyearbyen might just be one of the strangest and simultaneously most delightful towns there is to visit in the planet.
-Or at least, the Nordic part of the world
+Longyearbyen might just be one of the strangest towns there is to visit in the planet.
+Or at least, the Nordic part of the world.
+Either way, these Longyearbyen facts will probably surprise and perhaps even delight you.

 I never thought any other city (town, really) would charm me in the way that Reykjavík did (and continued to).